 Matariki Puanga

 The celebration of Matariki Puanga, the Māori New Year, dates back over 700 years.
-Celebrate with spectacular free, whānau-friendly events.
+We celebrate Matariki with spectacular free, whānau-friendly events each year.

 A crowd of onlookers watching an audiovisual display projected on the exterior walls of Te Papa during a past Matariki event.